Eaglesham - the story of an 18th century planned village

 |hands of the treasurer; when it was agreed to pay a|

 |dividend of 5 per cent., and put the balance into the sink-|

 |ing fund.
 The meeting expressed their satisfaction at the|

 Location of the Eaglesham gas works

-Sometime after 1895, the gas works closed, possibly ceasing to be profitable as many of the mill workers had drifted away following the Orry mill fire and their homes lay empty.
+In 1896 the gas works closed, probably ceasing to be profitable as many of the mill workers had drifted away following the Orry mill fire and their homes lay empty.
 It was by the efforts of Rev. James Buchanan, Chairman of the Parish Council, that ¹Kitson lamps were installed in the streets; five in each street, two in Montgomery Square and one at the Toll House, Cheapside Street.
 Rev. Buchanan was impressed by the Kitson lamps that he had seen during a visit to the Glasgow Exhibition in 1901 at Kelvinside Park.
 The new lighting system was inaugurated by William Mann in 1902.
 The lamps gave a very bright light but were troublesome to keep going during winter.
 The lamps were eventually scrapped after electricity was installed in 1928.
 Paraffin was used in houses, shops and churches after the gas works closed.

 ¹Arthur Kitson designed and built a pressure driven vapour burning lamp in 1885 which is the fore-runner of the modern kerosene and petrol lamps in use today.